Political positions of Jeb Bush: Energy

 Early in his term as governor of Florida, Bush was an outspoken opponent of drilling for oil and gas in the Gulf of Mexico, off Florida's shores.
 This stance was in opposition to the position of most Republicans, including Jeb's brother George W. Bush, who sought to expand drilling.
 However, later on in his term, Bush switched positions; "in 2005, he angered environmentalists by backing a bill in Congress to allow drilling in some of the same areas he had fought to keep off limits in 2001, in exchange for creating a 125-mile buffer zone around the state where drilling would be blocked," arguing that this was the most realistic plan to protect Florida waters.
 In July 2008, Bush stated "had I known that gas was going to be $4.30 per gallon, ...
 I would have supported a lifting of the [drilling] moratorium with proper safeguards."

 Bush has consistently supported offshore drilling outside Florida, including in the Arctic National Wildlife Refuge.
 In 2013, Bush "called for opening up 'federal lands and water for drilling in a thoughtful way.'"
 Bush supports the TransCanada's Keystone XL oil pipeline, stating that it is a "no-brainer."
-The same month, Bush told the Manchester, New Hampshire Union Leader editorial board that he would "probably" close a U.S. embassy to Cuba if elected.
+In emails in 2006, Bush expressed support for the Keystone Pipeline System, Keystone XL's predecessor.

+Bush supports hydraulic fracturing (fracking).
+In the summer of 2013, Bush called fracking a "phenomenal achievement" and stated that New York and other states that would not allow it "are choosing not to grow."
+At the time, Bush had a financial interest in a private equity company which was then "raising $40 million to back a Denver-based company acquiring fracking wells in hopes New York would lift its ban."
+Bush also sees support for natural gas development as a way of reducing greenhouse gas emissions.

+In March 2015, Bush called for eliminating the federal wind-energy production tax credit over a three-to-five-year phase-out period.

+In July 2015, Bush said at an Americans for Prosperity event that "we should phase out, through tax reform," current tax credits and subsidies for all energy sectors, including wind, solar, and fossil fuels (oil and gas).

+Bush is a supporter of nuclear power, saying that it will address global climate change while increasing energy security.